-- (a) oversight of all Government procurement, including contracts and all pre-contract negotiations, such as requests for proposals, invitations to tender and the obtaining of quotations and estimates; - (b) oversight of all capital projects for Government; - (c) handling of complaints relating to the awarding of Government contracts; and - (d) such other functions conferred under law or by the Minister responsible for OPMP.
+- (a) oversight of all Government procurement, including contracts and all pre-contract negotiations, such as requests for proposals, invitations to tender and the obtaining of quotations and estimates; - (b) oversight of all capital projects for Government; - (c) handling of complaints relating to the awarding of Government contracts; and - (d) such other functions conferred under law or by the Minister.

-This Code of Practice for Project Management and Procurement outlines how public officers will procure goods or services on behalf of the Government.
+This Code of Practice for Project Management and Procurement outlines how public officers will procure goods, services and works on behalf of the Government.